isaackimmi/recipe-app/README.md

 ## MySQL Database Setup

-You will see that we have two additional folders at the root of our project titled `cs157_prod` and `cs157a_testing`.
-These folders contain the schema for our prod and testing databases, respectively.
+You will see that we have two additional sql files at the root of our project titled `cs157_prod.sql` and `cs157a_testing.sql`.
+These files contain the schema for our prod and testing databases, respectively.
 In order to import them into MySQL Workbench follow this tutorial: https://www.youtube.com/watch?v=q0EBUXTQQRY.

 ## Frontend Setup
 Go into the `/app` directory by running `cd client/app` from the root directory of the project.
 Once you are inside the `/app` directory, run `npm install` to make sure you have all the necessary packages.
 At this point, you can run `npm start` from the `/app` directory and you should see the frontend running in your browser.